dissyulina/shoesandmore/TESTING.md

 - For a few forms such as Edit Review, Edit Product, Checkout, and User Profile Information form, the fields are automatically filled out/prepopulated with the existing data (if the data is available).
 - The required attributes are working.
 - There's a validation message that explains the correct format if the user filled in the wrong format (for username and password).
-- Submit and Cancel/ Back button work as expected.
+- Submit and Cancel/ Back buttons work as expected.
-- Data get saved into the database.
+- Datas are saved into the database.
 - Toast message informs feedback after submitting the form.

 **Result**: All of the links and buttons are working properly.